danielszabo88/mern_app/README.md

 03 - Chat: implementing general chat, chat rooms and private chatting (with socket.io)

 ### To run an app:
-- download and open a folder
+- download and open one of the folders
-- install the dependencies in the root folder and in the frontend folder:
+- install the dependencies in the root folder and in the /frontend folder:
 > npm install
 > cd frontend
 > npm install